perftools/php-profiler/README.md

     /**
      * Enable this to clean up the url before submitting it to XHGui.
-     * This way it is possible to remove sensitive data or discard any other data.
+     * This way it is possible to remove sensitive data or discard any other data from the url or command line.
      *
      * The URL argument is the `REQUEST_URI` or `argv` value.
      *